 Mr. Morrell has successfully represented commercial and multifamily property clients in drafting and negotiating property management agreements and service contracts, utility contracts and construction contracts on behalf of property managers and owners.
 Mr. Morrell has assisted in the development of leasing and other forms for use by property management personnel.

 Mr. Morrell has successfully facilitated the closings of several asset and stock purchases and dispositions up to $20,000,000.00 for business clients, including the negotiation and drafting of related employment and non-compete agreements.

-Mr. Morrell serves as a member of the Board of Directors of East Fort Bend Human Needs Ministry, and as a Director of Sienna Plantation Municipal Utility District #2.
+Mr. Morrell serves as a member of the Board of Directors of East Fort Bend Human Needs Ministry, and formerly served as a Director of Sienna Plantation Municipal Utility District #2.
 He has also served as Boy Scout leader and a volunteer with Fort Bend Lawyers Care.
 He has contributed articles to Texas Lawyer and Executive Legal Advisor as well as speaking at various seminars covering commercial real estate topics.